laowantong/sqlab_island/en/postgresql/output/cheat_sheet.md

 WHERE B.name = 'Dirty Dieter'
 ```

-Implicit `JOIN`.
+Variant.
+Implicit JOIN.
 You may encounter a syntax where the join conditions are mixed with the filter conditions.
 This can make the query harder to understand, especially as the number of tables and conditions increases.
 While this method is still supported for backward compatibility, it is generally considered outdated.
 The explicit JOIN syntax is recommended for new SQL code.

 ```sql
 SELECT A.name